rmetzler/bliki/wiki/mysql/choose-something-else.md

 [contemporaneous](http://msdn.microsoft.com/en-US/library/ms189826(v=sql.90).aspx)
 [procedural](http://docs.oracle.com/cd/B10501_01/appdev.920/a96624/toc.htm)
 [languages](http://www.firebirdsql.org/file/documentation/reference_manuals/reference_material/html/langrefupd15-psql.html),
-MySQL's procedural dialect contains some very strange and unfortunate design
-choices:
+MySQL's procedural dialect -- an implementation of the [SQL/PSM](http://en.wikipedia.org/wiki/SQL/PSM) language -- is quite limited:

 * There is no language construct for looping over a query result.
 This seems like a pretty fundamental feature for a database-hosted language, but no.